freeCodeCamp/freeCodeCamp/guide/english/css/colors/index.md

 Additionally, there are 16,777,216 possible color combinations using hexcode.

+You can reference <a href="https://www.w3schools.com/colors/colors_picker.asp">this</a> website to help find specific hexcodes.

 ### Opacity

 The CSS3 opacity property sets the opacity for the whole element (both background color and text will be opaque/transparent).
 Unlike alpha values specified with rgba and hsla, opacity is inherited by child elements.